 Welcome to Earth in the Future!

 Our planet is warming.
 Data shows that the average temperature of Earth has increased by 0.6oC since 1950.
-The Northern Hemisphere just recorded its 394th month with temperatures above the 20th-century average.
+The Northern Hemisphere just recorded its 402nd month with temperatures above the 20th-century average.
+July 2019 was the warmest month ever recorded on Earth with major heatwaves in Europe, India and North America.
+In Europe, Paris shattered its hottest day record with a temperature of 109 degrees F on July 25th.
+Airport runways melted, nuclear reactors had to be shut off and an astounding 57% of the ice sheet in Greenland was showing signs of melting.
+To make matters worse this summer, the Amazon rainforest is on fire, releasing huge volumes of carbon dioxide back into the atmosphere.
+The Midwest of the US was not just hot this summer, it was wet with major floods over wide areas.
+This comes after a 2018 summer which broke the record books with heat and related fatalities, drought and fire.
 In fact, Earth is warming at a rate not experienced for many millions of years, if ever before.
 This warming and a myriad of associated environmental changes will challenge modern society throughout the 21st century.
 Scientists are striving to improve predictions of how the environment will change as well as understand the impacts on humans.
 This course, Earth in the Future: Predicting Climate Change and Its Impacts Over the Next Century is designed to provide the state of the art of climate science, the impacts on humans and natural ecosystems, as well as ways that humans can mitigate and adapt to climate change.

 The overwhelming majority of climate scientists attribute this warming directly to human activities, specifically the burning of fossil fuels.
-The concentration of CO2, the most important greenhouse gas, now stands at just over 400 parts per million, the highest level in the last 800 thousand years.
+The concentration of CO2, the most important greenhouse gas, now stands at 411 parts per million, the highest level in the last 800 thousand years.
+For context, the level was just 398 ppm when the course opened in 2012!
 Play the animation above left and watch the movie above right and you'll see the remarkable increase in CO2 over the short and long term.
 Scientists have not succeeded in making their case to the general population—only about 50% of people in the US believe that warming is a result of human activities.
 The goal of this course is not to focus on this ongoing debate or to take sides.
 The goal of this class is to understand the science of climate and consider the implications of climate change on Earth no matter what its causes.
 How do we forecast climate?
 What will Earth be like in the year 2100?
 How habitable will the planet be at that time?
 A key factor, completely separate from climate change, is that projections show global population increasing from about 7 billion people today possibly up to 14 billion at the end of this century.
 Like climate, population is very difficult to forecast, hence the range of estimates is very broad.
 In fact, habitability is a central part of population projections, with lower estimates factoring in significant increases in mortality as a result of overpopulation as well as decreases in fertility.

 Let's take a quick look at how the physical nature of the planet has changed over the last fifty or so years.
 Mountain glaciers have lost over 4000 cubic kilometers of water and the Arctic sea ice has lost 10% of its area.
 Sea level has risen by 9 cm.
 That might not sound like a lot but it sure made a difference to flooding during Hurricane Sandy!
 The ocean surface temperature has increased by 0.5oC and its pH has decreased (it has become more acidic), making it more hostile for many invertebrate animals that make shells out of calcium carbonate.
 For example, coral reefs are having a harder and harder time growing under increasingly acidic conditions.
 Today, the world’s forests are being cleared at a rate of 20 football fields per minute!
 And the Sahara desert is expanding southward at a rate of 48km per year.
 Today, by many estimates, more than 50% of the species on the planet are considered threatened.
 The following time-lapse videos show dramatic changes in our planet from 1984 to today including urbanization, deforestation, and rapidly receding glaciers.